Whale and dolphin research permits

 There are penalties of up to $110,000 and/or up to two years' imprisonment for illegally killing, injuring, taking, trading, keeping, moving, interfering with or treating a cetacean in the Australian Whale Sanctuary.

-If a person has unintentionally killed or taken a cetacean (for example, struck by a boat or caught in a net) then it is not an offence, but the person must report the act to the Department of Environment, Water, Heritage and the Arts within seven days.
+If a person has unintentionally killed or taken a cetacean (for example, struck by a boat or caught in a net) then it is not an offence, but the person must report the act to the Department of the Environment within seven days.
 This reporting will provide valuable information for the management of species, alerting the Department to the extent of, and any trends in, inadvertent impacts on these species in Commonwealth areas.
 Failure to report an act is an offence that carries a fine of up to $11,000.

 Interactions with cetaceans that do not have approval, must be reported

-If you have undertaken an activity where you affected or interacted with a cetacean, you may need to notify the Minister for the Environment, Water, Heritage and the Arts.
+If you have undertaken an activity where you affected or interacted with a cetacean, you may need to notify the Minister for the Environment.
 Failure to notify may result in a conviction or fine.

 Report an interaction to the Minister